The Anxious Generation

-The Anxious Generation: How the Great Rewiring of Childhood Is Causing an Epidemic of Mental Illness is a 2024 book by Jonathan Haidt which argues that the spread of smartphones, social media, and overprotective parenting have led to a "rewiring" of childhood and a rise in mental illness.
+The Anxious Generation: How the Great Rewiring of Childhood Is Causing an Epidemic of Mental Illness is a 2024 book by Jonathan Haidt.
+It argues that the spread of smartphones, social media, and overprotective parenting have led to a "rewiring" of childhood and a rise in mental illness.

 Haidt argues that the combination of the decline of play-based childhoods, exacerbated by what he describes as overprotective parents, and increasing smartphone use has been harmful to children since the late 2000s.
 In an interview during the WSJ's Future of Everything Festival, he advocates banning smartphones in schools, arguing for feature phones with limited features instead.

+The book is known for influencing multiple countries across the globe to lock down websites and services under strict age verification mandates.

 Summary

 Part 1 – A Tidal Wave

 Haidt examines statistics for those under 18 on a number of mental health criteria, including mental health diagnoses such as anxiety disorders and major depression, self-harm episodes, and suicide rates.
 For each, there was a sudden uptick around 2010 when smartphones became widely available.
 Haidt notes that the same effects were greatly reduced for those 30 or older and were seen worldwide in other developed countries.
 He also rules out the 2008 financial crisis as a cause given that similar financial crises of the past did not produce such an uptick.